On Existence of Berk-Nash Equilibria in Misspecified Markov Decision Processes with Infinite Spaces: Introduction

 In this paper, we consider five examples from three important economic environments: (i) neoclassical producer theory, (ii) the optimal savings problem, and (iii) identification and inference in econometric theory.
 In the first case, we consider two instances featuring demand and supply shocks to the revenues and the costs of the producer, and note the consequences of the misspecified distributions of these shocks for the profit-maximizing choices.\fn{\citet{lo09} explores the role of productivity shocks, news shocks and sampling shocks in driving business cycles with the shocks normally distributed with the real line as their support.} The second environment extends Example 2 of EP, which features an optimal savings problem with a binary preference shock, to shocks with continuous and unbounded support.\fn{A key paper that connects learning, optimal savings and uncertainty is \citet{kms09}.
-Our convergence result (Theorem 4) in \cref{sec:onlineappendix} applies potentially to such settings.} Finally, we provide two examples in Gaussian AR(1) processes that connect the notion of Berk-Nash equilibrium to the existence of unit roots.\fn{See Examples \ref{example-Unit_Root} and \ref{example-Unit_Root2}.
+Our convergence result (Theorem 4) in \cref{sec:onlineappendix} applies potentially to such settings.} Finally, we provide two examples in Gaussian AR(1) processes with possibly unbounded payoff functions that connect the notion of Berk-Nash equilibrium to the existence of unit roots.\fn{See Examples \ref{example-Unit_Root} and \ref{example-Unit_Root2}.
 Also, see \citet{fa21} for empirical illustrations connecting unit roots to model misspecification in macroeconomic settings.
-There are at least three more avenues where misspecification is being explored; climate economics (\citet{bm20}), axiomatic decision theory (\citet{hmmv20}) and non-atomic anonymous games (\citet{msv20}).} As a concluding observation, we note that in all these applications, shocks are typically modeled as arising from continuous distributions with unbounded support, and as such go beyond the technical to the substantive.
+There are at least three more avenues where misspecification is being explored; climate economics (\citet{bm20}), axiomatic decision theory (\citet{hmmv20}) and non-atomic anonymous games (\citet{msv20}).} As a concluding observation, we note that in all these applications, shocks are typically modeled as arising from continuous distributions with unbounded support, which can only be covered by SMDPs with an unbounded state space.